22 Essential iPad Apps For College Students (+5 Awesome Games)

 Paper stands out from the rest because of its interface.
 It’s an absolute joy to flick through the pages of my many sketchbooks, and for that, it’s my pick for your device’s drawing app.

-If you want to keep up with the latest in news, Flipboardis provides what is probably the most stylish way to do so.
+is provides what is probably the most stylish way to do so.
 This app is constantly listed in iPad app round-ups, and for good reason – it’s just a joy to use.

-You won’t find every blog on Flipboard – Feedly is probably a better option for that – but the articles that you do find are beautifully formatted and are perfect for the iPad’s screen and controls.
+is probably a better option for that – but the articles that you do find are beautifully formatted and are perfect for the iPad’s screen and controls.

 While Clever HD is a great way to take class notes and get them into your Evernote account, I think Evernote itself isn’t the best platform for big writing projects.

-When I need to sit down and write a huge article, I like to do it in a distraction-free environment. iA Writerprovides that.
+provides that.
 This app features a beautifully simple interface, and also utilizes the fantastic Markdown editing syntax to help you keep your hands on the keyboard and the ideas flowing out of your fingers.

-Pair this app with a bluetooth keyboard, and you could easily leave your laptop at home when heading out to write a huge paper.
+, and you could easily leave your laptop at home when heading out to write a huge paper.

 With Skitch, you can annotate pictures, PDF documents, web pages, maps, or simply draw a pictures.
 Since it integrates with Evernote, it’s a fantastic tool for taking visual notes in class that you can’t really create with a keyboard.